marchingheng/react_learning/README.md

 Refs: it is the replacement of element `id` in native javascript, which help us access the elements of the component; document of React does not suggest to use it too often because it would slow down the page. \
 Refs is better than id because: \
 You will need to call React.createRef()each time which ensures refs is unique\
-The refs will only be accessible  in the context where it is defined, which force developers to use state/props outside of the context\
+The refs will only be accessible  in the context where it is defined, which force developers to use state/props outside of the context.

 Class component have access to state, props and refs; Function component only have access to props unless using hooks